 Locations in which fuels, as well as new and waste organic solvents, and acids and alkalis are handled will be provided with beds treated with a permeation barrier coating or made of stainless steel.

 Pipes for transporting fuels as well as new and waste organic solvents, acids and alkalis, and waste liquids from industrial processes, will be located above ground.

 - Emergency containment structures

-Operational areas in which new liquids are received from tanker trucks, etc. or waste liquids are discharged will be provided with a structure that allows immediate containment of any leakage outside the area if an accident occurs.
+Operational areas in which new liquids are received from tanker trucks, etc. or waste liquids are discharged will be provided with a structure that allows immediate containment of any leakage outside the area if an incidents occurs.

 Management of environmentally polluting substances